Feature learning as alignment: a structural property of gradient descent in non-linear neural networks: Theoretical analysis of the at early times

-From these random matrix calculations, we see that the correlations of the derivatives are determined by traces of powers of $\Amat$ (and $\Bmat$ by the calculations in Section~\ref{app: free probability calculation}), which is specific to the dataset, and $\Rmat$, which is specific to the architecture and initialization.
+We reiterate our assumptions and compute this trace (as well as those for the denominator terms) in Appendix~\ref{app: free probability calculation} using standard results from random matrix theory.
+These calculations show us that the correlation is determined by traces of powers of $\Amat$ and $\Bmat$ by the calculations in Section~\ref{app: free probability calculation}, which are properties of the input-label pairs, and $\Rmat$, which is specific to the architecture and initialization statistics.

-\paragraph{Manipulating the \CNFA{}} To numerically explore the validity of the random matrix theory calculations, we need a way to generate datasets with different values of $\corr{\dW\tran \dW, \dW\tran K \dW}$.
+\paragraph{Manipulating the \CNFC{}} To numerically explore the validity of the random matrix theory calculations, we developed a method to generate datasets with different values of $\corr{\dW\tran \dW, \dW\tran K \dW}$.
 We construct a random dataset called the \textit{alignment reversing} dataset, parameterized by a \textit{balance} parameter $\gamma \in (0,1]$ to adversarially disrupt the NFA near initialization in the regime that width $k$, input dimension $d$, and dataset size $n$ are all equal ($n=k=d=1024$).
 By Proposition~\ref{prop: expected nfm for quadratic}, for the aforementioned neural architecture, the expected second derivative of the centered NFM satisfies, $\Exp{}{\dW\tran \dW} = X\tran Y \Exp{}{\Kn} Y X = (X\tran Y X)^2$, while the expected second derivative of the centered AGOP, $\Exp{}{\dW\tran K \dW} = X\tran Y \Exp{}{\Kn^2} Y X$, has an additional component $X\tran Y X \cdot X\tran X \cdot X\tran Y X$.
 Our construction exploits this difference in that $X\tran X$ becomes adversarially unaligned to $X\tran YX$ as the balance parameter decreases.
-In our experiment, we sample multiple random datasets with this construction and compute the predicted and observed correlation of the second derivatives of the centered NFA at initialization.

-The construction exploits that we can manipulate $X\tran Y X \cdot X\tran X \cdot X\tran Y X$ freely of the NFM using a certain choice of $Y$ (see Appendix~\ref{app: balance dataset} for details of the construction).
+The construction exploits that we can manipulate $X\tran Y X \cdot X\tran X \cdot X\tran Y X$ freely of the NFM using a certain choice of $Y$.
 We design the dataset such that this AGOP-unique term is close to identity, while the NFM second derivative has many large off-diagonal entries, leading to low correlation between the second derivatives of the NFM and AGOP.

+In our experiment, we sample multiple random datasets with this construction and compute the predicted and observed correlation of the second derivatives of the centered NFC at initialization.
+For specific details on the construction, see Appendix~\ref{app: balance dataset}.